Dhanush-Karthik/GitIntroPlaybook/README.md

 To start working on a new feature or fixing a bug, you create a new branch.
 This branch will initially be identical to the branch you're branching from (often the default branch).
 You can create a new branch using the command:

 ```
-git branch branch-name
+git branch future-plans
 ```

-This command creates a new branch called as **branch-name** from the default branch.
+This command creates a new branch called as **future-plans** from the default branch.

 ![Alt text](https://wac-cdn.atlassian.com/dam/jcr%3A36506d0e-5e8e-4ef8-82a5-368597c66efd/05%20Create%20a%20branch%20and%20make%20a%20change.svg?cdnVersion%3D1162)